 12. Check Out ALDI

-If you’ve never shop there, ALDI is a bit unconventional.
+If you’ve never shopped there, ALDI is a bit unconventional.
 That’s because it’s a food retailer that’s based in Germany.
-But they’ve opened hundreds of stores across the US, and a plan to keep growing.
+But they’ve opened hundreds of stores across the US and have a plan to keep growing.

 13. Become a Preferred/Loyalty Member of Your Favorite Grocery Store

-Some stores have very low advertised prices, but if you’re not a loyalty member you’ll pay something higher.
+Some stores have very low advertised prices, but if you’re not a loyalty member, you’ll pay something higher.
 An example of this is the Kroger Plus Card.
 Kroger has low advertised prices, as well as low prices marked at the store.
-But they have two prices, the one for members in the one for nonmembers.
-Trust me, you’ll want to become a member.
+But they have two prices: one for members and one for nonmembers.
+Trust me; you’ll want to become a member.

 14. Avoid Duplicate Purchases if You Shop at More than One Store

 If your shopping strategy involves shopping at more than one store, be very careful not to duplicate purchases.
 For example, if you buy meat, milk, and eggs at a warehouse club but do your regular shopping at your local grocery store, you’ll need to avoid buying meat, milk, and eggs at that store too.

 I’m guessing that most people are probably not aware of it, but grocery stores are specifically laid out in a way that will get you to spend more money than you would.
 Here are strategies to get around that trap.

 We can blame the use of corn in the production of ethanol for high meat prices, but it seems to have especially impacted beef prices.
 You can save a lot of money by buying less beef and more other meats.

 16. Avoid Meals-In-A-Box